thefrontside/activerecord-attributes/README.md

 # Activerecord::Attributes

-Adds just a hint of sanity to your active records

 Just looking at an ActiveRecord class can be cognitively cumbersome.
 Not only do you have to comprehend all the scopes, relations, validations, etc, present in the file, but at the same time you have mentally overlay the database table that it represents in order to get the full picture.